 The Daily Mile Fit For Life has been inspired by the success of the highly-acclaimed children’s health and wellbeing initiative, which was started by Elaine Wyllie in 2012 whilst headteacher of a large Scottish Primary school.
-Fit For Life has been inspired by the Scottish Government’s pledge to become the first “Daily Mile Nation” – encouraging all childminders, nurseries, primaries, secondaries, colleges, universities and workplaces to take up The Daily Mile initiative.
+Fit For Life has been inspired by the Scottish Government’s pledge to become the first “Daily Mile Nation” – encouraging all childminders, nurseries, primary schools, secondary schools, colleges, universities and workplaces to take up The Daily Mile initiative.

-The Daily Mile is simple, free and transferrable across all settings – meaning everyone can get #FitForLife.
+The Daily Mile is simple, free and transferable across all settings – meaning everyone can get #FitForLife.

 What is The Daily Mile?